Gavin-McCormick/watttime/README.md

 watttime
 ========

-How green is your energy, right now?
+How clean is your energy, right now?

 Install